machineware-gmbh/vcml/doc/session.md

 #### Stop
 Interrupts a currently running simulation and brings it into the paused state.
 An optional first argument can specify a custom stop reason, otherwise, the stop reason `user` will be used.
-If the stop reason is `debugger`, the simulation will stop after all targets finish simulating the current quantum.
 This command may also be issued to a currently paused simulation in which case it is simply ignored.
 * Command: `$stop[,reason]#**`
+* Response: `$OK#**`

+#### Set Stop Mode
+Sends a request to change the current stop mode.
+The default mode is `hard`, meaning the simulation can stop in the current quantum.
+Soft stop waits until all targets complete the current quantum and has precedence over hard stop in multiclient scenarios.
+* Command: `$setsm,<stop-mode>#**`
 * Response: `$OK#**`

 #### Quit